MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **error**: [Error](class_mip_error.md) that occurred while retrieving rights

-* **context**: The same context that was passed to [ProtectionEngine::GetRightsForLabelIdAsync](undefined)
+* **context**: The same context that was passed to ProtectionEngine::GetRightsForLabelIdAsync.

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](class_mip_protectionengine_observer.md#ongetrightsforlabelidsuccess-function) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](class_mip_protectionengine_observer.md#ongetrightsforlabelidfailure-function)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](class_mip_protectionengine_observer.md#ongetrightsforlabelidsuccess-function) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](class_mip_protectionengine_observer.md#ongetrightsforlabelidfailure-function)